Lip balm tutorial.

 (the final color I had)

 3. Remove from heat and add a few shavings from an old lipstick if you want it to be slightly tinted.
 When the lip balm sets, it will be a much lighter color than it looks now, so add more than you think you need.
 This is also the time to add the essential oil.
 The recipe says to add the oil one drop at a time, but at least for the scents I was using (orange and grapefruit) it took a LOT to make it have any noticeable scent.
 I added probably at least a tsp. each time to about 4 TBSP of beeswax, and the lip balms still weren't that strongly scented.
 I also tried to add some vanilla extract, but FYI - vanilla contains mostly water and alcohol, both of which are immiscible in oil.
 Oops.
 Apparently I forgot that bit of basic chemistry momentarily.
-You can use vanilla bean, though.
+You can use vanilla bean, though.4.
+Using a cheap turkey baster, suck up some of the liquid and pipe it into the container of your choice.
+Allow to sit for at least 20 minutes, then you are ready to go.

 Finished product.
 Doesn't it look great?